CultureHQ/rack-queries/README.md

 Then, you can go to `/queries` within your application to view the empty queries page.

 Second, define the queries that you want included on your query page.
-Queries are classes that respond to `run(opts)`, as in:
+Queries are classes that respond to `run(opts)`.
+The `run` method should return either a single value or an array of arrays (in the UI it will either display one value or a table).
+The following example returns an overall count:

 ```ruby
 class UserCountQuery